 In 1968, McNulty was elected to the Arizona State Senate, where he served until 1975.
-McNulty has served on councils and delegations for the Democratic Party.
-McNulty ran for the House of Representatives in 1976 and ran for the U.S. Senate in 1980 but was defeated.
-McNulty was successful in running for the House of Representatives in 1982, but was defeated in his re-election bid by Jim Kolbe.
+McNulty served on councils and delegations for the Democratic Party, ran for the House of Representatives in 1976 and for the U.S. Senate in 1980 but was defeated.
+McNulty successfully ran for the House of Representatives in 1982, but was defeated in his re-election bid by Jim Kolbe.

 This collection documents the activities of James F. McNulty.
-The political papers housed in this collection include materials from 1957-1985, include correspondences, reports, minutes, pamphlets from the 1960 DNC and material associated with a 1962 national delegation to the USSR.
-The collection contains documentation concerning McNulty’s various volunteering activities, his involvement in 4-H, Arizona Board of Regents, Arizona State Bar Association, Arizona State Board of Education, Catholic Church, the Cochise County Hospital Association and the Copper Queen Hospital Association, Health Systems Agency of Southern Arizona, Arizona State Hospital, the League of Arizona Cities and Towns, the University of Arizona College of Law.
-It also includes personal materials, including the records of McNulty’s business, files relating to Cochise Junior College and DSET, personal and family material from 1953 to 1986.
-It alsocontains official and unofficial photographs and postcards of McNulty in the military, at the University of Arizona, and throughout his state political career.
-Also included are several collections of newspaper clippings and scrapbooks.
-Also included are slides from various travels to Russia, Canada and the Southwest.
+The political papers housed in this collection include materials from 1957 to 1985, and consist of correspondence, reports, minutes, pamphlets from the 1960 Democratic National Convention and material associated with a 1962 national delegation to the USSR.
+The collection contains documentation concerning McNulty’s various volunteering activities, his involvement in 4-H, Arizona Board of Regents, Arizona State Bar Association, Arizona State Board of Education, the Catholic Church, the Cochise County Hospital Association and the Copper Queen Hospital Association, Health Systems Agency of Southern Arizona, Arizona State Hospital, the League of Arizona Cities and Towns, and the University of Arizona College of Law.
+It also includes personal materials, including the records of McNulty’s business, files relating to Cochise Junior College and DSET, personal and family material spanning 1953 to 1986.
+It also contains official and unofficial photographs and postcards of McNulty in the military, at the University of Arizona, and throughout his state political career.
+Also included are several collections of newspaper clippings and scrapbooks, as well as photographic slides from various travels to Russia, Canada and the American Southwest.
 Finally, there is a grouping of certificates and memorabilia reflecting McNulty’s dedication to his profession, politics, the University of Arizona and the state of Arizona.